DevExpress/testcafe/docs/articles/faq/README.md

 ### Has [TestCafe v2015.1](https://testcafe.devexpress.com) been deprecated?

 [TestCafe v2015.1](https://testcafe.devexpress.com) is no longer available for purchase or subscription renewal.
-We recommend that TestCafe v2015.1 users switch to [TestCafe Studio](https://www.devexpress.com/products/testcafestudio/) to get access to the latest features.
+We recommend that TestCafe v2015.1 users switch to [TestCafe Studio](https://www.devexpress.com/products/testcafestudio/) to access the latest features.
 See this [blog post](https://community.devexpress.com/blogs/testcafe/archive/2018/11/26/testcafe-studio-a-new-web-testing-ide.aspx) for details.

 ### Which browsers does TestCafe support?
 What are the exact supported versions?